theo-armour/pages/13-technology-applied-sciences/computing/artificial-intelligence/ai-imaging-prompts.md

 ## Landscape

+* forest, cartoon
+* A cyberpunk version of Time Square.
+Bladerunner meets Fifth Element.
+* a panoramic view of a country garden in a medieval village with young women in the distance picking berries
 * City in the Ming dynasty, mountains+rivers, sayed in china martial arts novels, --q 2 --v 5 --s 750
 * fantasy landscape, sun set, ancient civilisation, dramatic scenery, yoshitaka amano, awe inspiring, cyberpunk colours,
 * oriental fantasy island, jurrasic era, there is a village and fishermen in on small boats, there is also a ship sailing towards the island, far distance view,